Springfield Hellcat Review: CCW Contender?

 Curious about the new Springfield micro pistol, I wanted to take it apart to see what was going on inside before I took it to the range to shoot it.
 Upon taking the slide apart, I realized that the Springfield Hellcat is easiest described as a single-action Glock.
 Seriously, just look at that striker and tell me that you don’t see a Glock influence.

-That’s right, the slide internals not only look VERY similar to Glock slide internals, they also assembled largely in the same manner.
+That’s right, the slide internals not only look VERY similar to Glock slide internals, but they are also assembled largely in the same manner.
 I think this is a great thing – I love it when a design team allows parts to hold each other in place instead of drilling a hole and inserting a roll pin.
 Also, if the Glock has reliability figured out (they do), why not learn from them?

 Even the trigger shoe and some of the trigger springs in the frame look very similar to a Glock setup.
 Of course, the parts are unique and the operation is different in that the Hellcat is a true single-action instead of having the striker be partially charged on trigger pull like a Glock.

-When we picked up our brass after our shooting session, we noticed yet another similarity to a Glock pistol, the primers had the tell-tale Glock shaped rectangle from the striker hole and even had a similar striker mark (with a bit of primer-drag).
+When we picked up our brass after our shooting session, we noticed yet another similarity to a Glock pistol, the primers had the tell-tale Glock-shaped rectangle from the striker hole and even had a similar striker mark (with a bit of primer-drag).

-What we loved: The Hellcat is a high capacity micro pistol that has proven very reliable.
+What we loved: The Hellcat is a high-capacity micro pistol that has proven very reliable.
 We have no concern recommending this pistol to anyone.

 What we didn’t love: The price.
 Yes, it’s a great pistol, but the MSRP is the same as the Sig P365.
 See our Sig p365 comparison below to see why we think the Hellcat should be at least $100 less expensive.